|Responsible Executive:||Finance and Administration|

 3. Failure to comply with motor vehicle regulations, such as speed limits and use of seat belts, may result in reduced Worker's Compensation benefits should an accident occur while on official business.

-If reimbursement is not issued within 40 days of the date that a properly completed expense report is approved by all required levels and available for pre-payment audit, the traveler will be paid interest at the rate of 1% per month calculated on a daily basis on the unpaid balance from the expiration of the 40 day period until such time as the warrant is issued to the traveler.
+If reimbursement is not issued within 40 days of the date that a properly completed expense report is approved by all required levels and available for pre-payment audit, the traveler will be paid interest at the rate of 1% per month calculated on a daily basis on the unpaid balance from the expiration of the 40-day period until such time as the reimbursement is issued to the traveler.

 When preparing the expense report, amounts should be entered in US dollars.
-If receipts are in a foreign language and currency, each item should be identified and the rate of exchange for conversion to U.S. dollars (USD) should be noted.
-The applicable USD exchange rates are those rates which are in effect the day the transaction occurs, for example the day a hotel bill is paid.
-The primary source for these rates is OANDA website (http://www.oanda.com/cgi-bin/ncc).
+If receipts are in a foreign language and currency, the Concur currency exchange rate application should be used to convert the cost to U.S. dollars based on the date the item was purchased.
 Other sources are bank or credit card statements and currency exchange receipts provided by the traveler.

 A foreign conference or convention may require for the registration fee to be paid by a foreign wire/draft in U.S. dollars or foreign currency.
-The department should send the Travel Office a Foreign Vendor Payment Request Form, which includes the Travel Authorization number and the registration form provided by the conference/convention.
-In the event a traveler requires payment by a foreign wire, a Foreign Vendor Payment Request Form (PA-10) should be completed in conjunction with an expense report.
-The expense report must contain comments indicating that the payment will be made via wire and then be audited by the Central Travel Office.
-All related travel expense documentation must be submitted via OMNI.
-The associated bank wire fees will be charged to the department.
+The department must send the Travel Office a Foreign Vendor Payment Request Form, which includes the travel request number and the registration form provided by the conference/convention.
+In the event a traveler requires payment by a foreign wire, a Foreign Vendor Payment Request Form should be completed in conjunction with an expense report.
+The expense report must contain comments indicating that the payment will be made via wire.
+All related travel expense documentation must be submitted via Concur.
+Any associated bank wire fees may be charged to the department.

 A charter aircraft is available to provide a means of travel allowing designated officials and employees to maximize the productivity of their offices by limiting non-productive travel time.
 The aircraft assigned shall be capable of safe and reliable flight during night or instrument conditions, and shall be available on request either to meet pre-planned trip requirements or those of an unforeseen or emergency nature.
 The use of the charter aircraft is advised when it is cost-justifiable or in the best interest of the University.
 Travel to the same destination should be coordinated if possible with regards to time constraints.

-Travelers are required to have proper authorization from their division head.
-The Contract Air Carrier Use Worksheet (TRV-02), must list the justification for use, contain the division head's signature, and be submitted to the Travel Office prior to departure.
+1. Eligible Travelers Travelers are required to have proper authorization from their division head.
+The Contract Air Carrier Use Worksheet, must list the justification for use, contain the division head's signature, and be submitted to the Travel Office prior to departure.
 The following officials, due to the nature and time sensitivity of their respective positions, will need to complete only sections 1 and 2 of the "Contract Air Carrier Use Worksheet."

 • Head Women's Basketball Coach